cybertec-postgresql/pgwatch/docs/preparing_databases.md

     relatively new still, and only when fetching fails, direct access with the "Privileged SQL" is tried.
--   For gathering OS statistics (CPU, IO, disk) there are helpers and metrics provided, based on the "psutil" Python package\...but from user reports seems the package behaviour differentiates slightly based on the Linux distro / Kernel version used, so small adjustments might be needed there (e.g. to remove a non-existent column).
+-   For gathering OS statistics (CPU, IO, disk) there are helpers and metrics provided, based on the "psutil" Python package... but from user reports seems the package behaviour differentiates slightly based on the Linux distro / Kernel version used, so small adjustments might be needed there (e.g. to remove a non-existent column).
 Minimum usable Kernel version required is 3.3.
-Also note that SQL helpers functions are currently defined for Python 3, so for older Python 2 you need to change the `LANGUAGE plpython3u` part.
--   When running the gatherer locally, i.e. having a "push" based configuration, the metric fetching helpers are not mostly not needed as superuser can be used in a safe way and starting from v1.8.4 one can also enable the **\--direct-os-stats** parameter to signal that we can fetch the data for the default "[psutil]()\*" metrics directly from OS counters.
+-   When running the gatherer locally, i.e. having a "push" based configuration, the metric fetching helpers are mostly not needed as superuser can be used in a safe way and starting from v1.8.4 one can also enable the `--direct-os-stats` parameter to signal that we can fetch the data for the default `psutil*` metrics directly from OS counters.
 If direct OS fetching fails though, the fallback is still to try via PL/Python wrappers.
--   In rare cases when some "helpers" have been installed, and when doing a binary PostgreSQL upgrade at some later point in time via [pg_upgrade]{.title-ref}, this could result in error messages thrown.
+-   In rare cases when some "helpers" have been installed, and when doing a binary PostgreSQL upgrade at some later point in time via `pg_upgrade`, this could result in error messages thrown.
 Then just drop those failing helpers on the "to be upgraded" cluster and re-create them after the upgrade process.

-# Running with developer credentials
+## Running with developer credentials

 As mentioned above, helper / wrapper functions are not strictly needed, they just provide a bit more information for unprivileged users - thus